guildai/guildai/guild/tests/uat/tmp-mnist-data-before-logreg-train.md

-# Tmp MNIST data before softmax train
+# Tmp MNIST data before logreg train

-The `mnist-softmax` model uses a software library that downloads the MNIST dataset to `/tmp/MNIST_data` by default.
+The `logreg` model uses a software library that downloads the MNIST dataset to `/tmp/MNIST_data` by default.
 As we'll be confirming later that these files have not been downloaded to the temp location, we need to check now and fail if they do.